meldavis/autopac/README.md

 * Renamed private functions so that they are private, and not autoloaded.
 * Added some comments and folding
 * Split up the tests into separate files.
 Added new ones.

-I changed the names of all functions from 'minpac' to autopac because:
+A major structural change is that I changed the names of all functions from 'minpac' to autopac because:

 * it kept me from accidently modifying the original "minpac" code when I thought I was modifying my version of it.
-* it prevents me from deleting the repo and expecting to be able to duplicate from the original version at github.
+* it prevents me from deleting the repo and still expecting to be able to duplicate it from the original version at github.

-Note:
+### Note:

 This version sets the default package type to "opt".
 I put all packages in 'opt' folders.
 If I want to autostart a plugin, I add this line to my vimrc:
-    packadd! <plugname>
+    ```packadd! <plugname>```

 Notice the '!'.
-I don't have to move plugins in and out of 'opt|start' folders.
+I don't have to move plugins in and out of 'opt|start'

-This is for my personal use only.
+folders.